PalmerHogen/ImagesAsWavetables/README.md

 ### Dependencies

-Since this program makes use of vectorization and multithreading for efficiency purposes, it has dependencies.

-You will need to install the Intel SPMD program compiler, and Thread Building Blocks.
+This program depends on the Cool Image library in order to read images, the Intel SPMD program compiler for vectorization, and Thread Building Blocks for multithreading.

-Using Homebrew,
+To install these dependencies using Homebrew,

 ```
+brew install cimg
 brew install ispc
 brew install tbb
 ```